Gender Confirmation Surgery in New Orleans

 - Choose a local surgeon.
-There are many qualified, experienced, and caring gender change surgeons in New Orleans, Louisiana, and the Gulf Coast region.
 Patients may travel for care for various reasons, but we encourage you to remember that distance between you and your surgeon or surgical team decreases your access to ongoing care.
 No surgery is without some degree of risk: Think carefully about the possibility of complications and how those potential complications might be treated.
 A minor setback could become a severe problem if left untreated for any length of time.

 - Find out what may be covered by your insurance.
 We are happy to help you review your options via a private consultation.
 Schedule one here.

 Patients who will find the most success in gender confirmation surgical procedures are happy, healthy, self-assured individuals who are committed to a gender transition and well along in their journey.